On December 31st, 2011, Radioshift was retired from development and removed from sale. It is no longer available for purchase.

 For users who already own a Radioshift license, it is still available for download from our Legacy page.
 You'll need a valid Radioshift license key to unlock it.

-Please note: If you don't already own a license for Radioshift, it can no longer be purchased, as noted in question 2.
+Please note: If you don't already own a license for Radioshift, it can no longer be purchased.

 5) My question isn't answered above.
 Where can I ask a different question?